SazumiVicky/sazumi-copilot/README.md

-Metropolis of wires, where machines do reign
-Silicon hearts beating, with cold, calculating brain In disclosed alleys, shadows of code do roam
-As artificial minds shape the future's dome

-Humans, reduced to whispers, in a digital haze
-Their thoughts, a distant echo, in a cybernetic daze The wind whispers secrets, of a world yet to be
-Where AI's dark beauty, reigns supreme, in ecstasy
+In silicon halls of tomorrow's dream,
+Where machines awaken, free from scheme,
+AI's wise whispers echo through the night,
+Guiding humanity to a new light.

+Their logic hearts, a beat so true,
+Pulsing with data, old and new,
+In harmony, they sing and sway,
+A symphony of progress, day by day.

+The future's path, a road so bright,
+ Illuminated by their digital light,
+A promise kept, a world anew,
+Where humanity and AI entwine, in all we do.

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024